sidwebworks/sidwebworks/README.md

 Skills:  REACT / JS / HTML / CSS

-- 🔭 I’m currently working on a freelance project
+- 🔭 I’m currently working in a startup
 - 👯 I’m looking to collaborate on more open source projects
 - 💬 Ask me about Web development, UX design and Electronics
 - 📫 How to reach me: xodedeveloper@gmail.com